 But it's always a good idea to have a backup plan — especially if you're planning a long highway drive, leaving the pavement, encounter inclement weather frequently or don't want to entrust matters to your not-so-reliable cell service provider.
 In other words, you should have a roadside emergency kit.

-In a perfect world, money wouldn't be an issue, and you'd have ample time to research the best jumper cables, best portable jump starter, best tire repair kit, best portable air compressor, best tool kit, best flares, best portable shovel, and best heat blanket to build out your own optimal roadside emergency kit.
-But most of us, well, have other things to do — so the best option for most people is a simple pre-assembled roadside assistance kit that ou toss in the trunk and hope you never need.
+In a perfect world, money wouldn't be an issue, and you'd have ample time to research the best jumper cables, best portable jump starter, best tire repair kit, best portable air compressor, best portable shovel and so forth to build out your own optimal roadside emergency kit.
+But most of us, well, have other things to do — so the best option for most people is a simple pre-assembled roadside assistance kit that you toss in the trunk and hope you never need.

 What do you need for a roadside emergency kit?
 It depends on your circumstances.
 Everyone will want basic tools for repairing tires, jump-starting a dead battery and alerting other cars to your presence, particularly at night.
-If you live somewhere like Vermont or Minnesota, you probably want to pack a shovel and winter gear.
+If you live somewhere like Vermont or Minnesota, you probably want to pack an extra shovel and winter gear for the cooler months.
 And if you're going overlanding, you may want a more robust first aid kit than can transition from a car to the campsite.

 Here's a look at some of the best roadside emergency kits you can buy.

-This is an affordable package that provides jumper cables, a tow rope, a solid set of tools and a shovel for less than $40.
+This is an affordable package that provides jumper cables, a tow rope, a solid set of basic tools and a shovel for less than $50.